All posts

 Founder of Turnozo

-Labor is the biggest line item on most businesses' P&L. But "too high" and "too low" mean completely different things depending on whether you run a hair salon or a warehouse.
+Labor is the biggest line item on most businesses' P&L. But "too high" and "too low" mean completely different things depending on whether you run a hair salon, a restaurant, or a warehouse.

-This page breaks down labor cost as a percentage of revenue by industry, with sourced benchmarks.
+This reference page gives sourced labor cost percentage benchmarks by industry, a calculator, quote-ready stats, and notes on how the numbers were calculated.
 Use it to figure out where you actually stand, not where you think you stand.

 The formula